praveensastry/csvPeek/README.md

 ### With Docker

-You can also run Charted via _docker_ by running `docker build -t csvPeek .` in the repo to build the container.
+You can also run csvPeek via _docker_ by running `docker build -t csvPeek .` in the repo to build the container.
 You will then be able to run the container using
 `docker run -p 3000:3000 csvPeek`.
 Server will be accessible at